hotosm/underpass/doc/getting-started.md

 The easiest way to start using Underpass is with [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).

 ## Build

+_If you don't want to use Docker, see https://github.com/hotosm/underpass/blob/master/doc/install.md and skip this section._

 After cloning the project from https://github.com/hotosm/underpass , run: